linuxdeepin/deepin-calculator/src/assets/deepin-calculator/calculator/en_US/calculator.md

 ### Expression

 - Click  =  in the current expression input area or press the **Enter** key on the keyboard to perform calculation and display the calculated result in the current input box.
 The expression becomes historical expression.
-There is no limit on the number of historical expressions.
 - Reedit: Click a single expression to reedit.
 The expression is displayed in the expression input area.
 After editing, press the **Enter** key or = on the keyboard or click = in the expression input area to modify the result of historical expression and linkage expression.
 - Expression error: If the expression input is incorrect, it is unavailable to perform calculation and "Expression error" is displayed.